ArneBinder/pytorch-ie-hydra-template-1/README.md

 ### How It Works

-All PyTorch-IE Lightning modules are dynamically instantiated from module paths specified in config.
+All PyTorch-IE modules are dynamically instantiated from module paths specified in config.
 Example model config:

 ```yaml
 _target_: pytorch_ie.models.transformer_token_classification.TransformerTokenClassificationModel